-- Children who are excessively withdrawn, fearful, or anxious about doing something wrong; - Parents or carers who withdraw their attention form their child, giving the child the 'cold shoulder'; - Parents or carers blaming their problems on their child; and - Parents or carers who humiliate their child, for example, by name-calling or making negative comparisons.
+- Children who are excessively withdrawn, fearful, or anxious about doing something wrong; - Parents or carers who withdraw their attention from their child, giving the child the 'cold shoulder'; - Parents or carers blaming their problems on their child; and - Parents or carers who humiliate their child, for example, by name-calling or making negative comparisons.

-Sexual Abuse (and exploitation)
+Sexual Abuse (and sexual exploitation)

 Sexual abuse is any sexual activity with a child.
 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in a sexually inappropriate way, or grooming a child in preparation for abuse (including via the internet).
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in a sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
 The sexual abuse of children by other children is a specific safeguarding issue in education.
-See Section 5: Peer on Peer Abuse.
+See Section 5: Peer on Peer / Child on Child Abuse.

-Many children who are victims of sexual abuse do not recognise themselves as such; they may not understand what is happening and my not understand that it is wrong.
+Many children who are victims of sexual abuse do not recognise themselves as such; they may not understand what is happening and may not understand that it is wrong.